zerodaycode/canyon-book/src/crud_mapping/foreign_keys.md

 Whenever you have a Foreign Key relation in your code, you must tell `Canyon` that this `T`, at some point will be the `parent` for some other `T`.
 There's no need to specify the child, because `Canyon` will be able to resolve that doubt with the first annotation, but do not forget to annotate your parents with the `ForeignKeyable` macro, or `Canyon` will complain later when you try to query the database given this relation.

-## Queries for the Foreing Key relation.
+## Queries for the Foreing Key relation

-A `SQL CONSTRAINT` operation in `Canyon` has two virtues.
+A `SQL CONSTRAINT` operation in `Canyon` has two virtues

 The first is all about data integrity.
 Having such a relation doesn't allow you to insert invalid data, or two remove things that depends on others.
 This is a really common scenario